imsky/pull-review/README.md

 #### min_authors_of_changed_files

-If the pull request changes code with fewer authors than this minimum, replace any already assigned reviewers with a random reviewer.
-This option is useful in preventing "review loops" where the same people are reviewing the same area of code.
+If the pull request changes code with fewer authors than this minimum, replace already assigned reviewers with a random reviewer.
+This option helps prevent "review loops" where only a few authors review an area of code.

 Default: 0